-The mileage fraction driven during the warm-up phase is calculated by means of the formula provided in Table 3-38.
-After calculating the β -parameter and e^{COLD}/e^{HOT} , the application of equations (10) or (11) is straightforward.
+The mileage fraction driven during the warm-up phase is calculated by means of the formula provided in Table 3-39.
+After calculating the $\beta$ -parameter and $e^{COLD}/e^{HOT}$ , the application of equations (10) or (11) is straightforward.

 Compared with Euro 1 vehicles, the emission reduction during the warm-up phase of post-Euro 1 vehicles is mainly due to the reduced time which is required for new catalytic systems to reach the light-off temperature.
 This time reduction is further reflected in a decrease in the distance travelled with a partially warm engine and/or exhaust aftertreatment devices.
-Therefore, reduced cold start emissions are modelled by decreasing the value of the β -parameter (i.e. the mileage fraction driven with a cold or partially warm engine).
-Table 3-40 provides the reduction factors (bc{i,k}) to be applied to the β -parameter according to the pollutant and vehicle class.
+Therefore, reduced cold start emissions are modelled by decreasing the value of the $\beta$ -parameter (i.e. the mileage fraction driven with a cold or partially warm engine).
+Table 3-41 provides the reduction factors ( $bc{i,k}$ ) to be applied to the $\beta$ -parameter according to the pollutant and vehicle class.

-Table 3-40: β-reduction factors (bc{i,k}) for post-Euro 1 petrol vehicles (relative to Euro 1)
+Table 3-41: $\beta$ -reduction factors ( $bc{i,k}$ ) for Euro 1 to Euro 5 petrol vehicles (relative to Euro 1)

 Emission legislation со NOx voc

 Euro 2 - 94/12/EC 0.72 0.72 0.56

 Euro 3 - 98/69/EC Stage 2000 0.62 0.32 0.32

-Euro 4 and on 0.18 0.18 0.18
+Euro 4 and Euro 5 0.18 0.18 0.18

-On the other hand, there is no evidence to support the use of different values of e^{COLD}/e^{HOT} for different vehicle classes (7).
-This means that the e^{COLD}/e^{HOT} values calculated for Euro 1 vehicles can be also applied to later vehicle classes without further reductions.
+On the other hand, there is no evidence to support the use of different values of eCOLD/eHOT for different vehicle classes ().
+This means that the eCOLD/eHOT values calculated for Euro 1 vehicles can be also applied to later vehicle classes without further reductions.
 Similarly, the hot emission factor used in the estimation of cold-start emissions should also be the Euro 1 value.